Taxonomy

 Justification

-EOO 291 km², seven small, severely fragmented subpopulations remain, mostly on road verges and in remnant patches of renosterveld.
+This species has an extent of occurrence (EOO) of 909 km² and an area of occupancy (AOO) of 92 km².
+Between 15 and 20 small, severely fragmented subpopulations remain, mostly on road verges and in remnant patches of renosterveld.
 It has lost extensive habitat to wheat and vineyard expansion.
-We suspect that there are fewer than 2500 mature individuals extant.
-Declining due to alien plant invasion, pesticide spraying and agricultural and urban expansion.
+It is suspected that there are fewer than 10 000 mature individuals extant.
+It continues to decline due to alien plant invasion, pesticide spraying and agricultural and urban expansion.
+It is therefore listed as Endangered under criterion B.

 Distribution